Large deviation principle for the stationary solutions of stochastic functional differential equations with infinite delay: Introduction

+The large deviation principle (LDP) is a fundamental theory that calculates the probability of rare events and provides the exponential tail estimates of some probability distributions.
+In 1966, Varadhan \cite{Varadhan_Asymptotic_1966} gave a modern formulation of LDP (see Definition \ref{def: large deviation}).
+From the 1960s onward, Freidlin and Wentzell \cite{Freidlin_Random_2012} developed a framework for investigating the long-time behavior of dynamical systems perturbed by a small random noise through LDP.
+Dupuis, Ellis, Bou\'e and Budhiraja et al. \cite{Boue_variational_1998, Budhiraja_variational_2000, Budhiraja_Analysis_2019, Budhiraja_Large_2008, Dupuis_Weak_1997} established the weak convergence approach, which provides another powerful method to explore the LDP through a variational representation.
 For SFDEs with finite delay, various results on LDP have been established, including small noise LDP \cite{Jin_Large_2022, Mo_Large_2013, Mohammed_Large_2006}, small noise uniform LDP and exit time asymptotics \cite{Lipshutz_Exit_2018}, as well as small time LDP \cite{Yang_small_2023}.
 For SFDEs with infinite delay, Gopal and Suvinthra \cite{Gopal_Large_2020} found small noise LDP with Lipschitz conditions and driven by both additive and multiplicative noise; Wang et al. \cite{Wang_Large_2024} used the Freidlin-Wentzell's theory to derive small noise LDP for systems with regime-switching and local Lipschitz conditions.
-Their work focused on the LDP for the distributions of $ Y^{\epsilon}(T; 0, \xi) $ for fixed $T > 0 $.
-This paper aims to further establish the small noise {\emph{uniform LDP}} for SFDEs with infinite delay in $ \sC_r $, specifically for the distributions of continuous mapping $ \{ t \mapsto Y^{\epsilon}(t; t_0, \xi); \, t \in \mathbb{R} \} $.
-Additionally, we will develop the LDP for stationary solutions and extend it to invariant measures.
+Different from the above LDP results in a finite time interval, to explore the asymptotic behavior in the whole time interval, we further establish the small noise {\emph{uniform LDP}} for SFDEs with infinite delay in $ \sC_r $, specifically for the distributions of continuous mapping $ \{ t \mapsto Y^{\epsilon}_{t; t_0, \xi}; \, t \in \mathbb{R} \} $.
+It is also an intermediate step in proving the LDP for stationary solutions.